sst/guide/README.md

 It is a single-page React app powered by a serverless CRUD API.
 We also cover how add user authentication and handle file uploads.

 The entire guide is hosted on GitHub and we use [Discourse][Discourse] for our comments.
-With the help of the community we grow the guide accurate and keep it up to date.
+With the help of the community we add more detail to the guide and keep it up to date.

 ## Project Goals